aalihusni/training-laravel-advanced/package-development.md

-Creating Packages
+# Step by step create Laravel Package

-1. Create the directory structure in application
+## Create the directory structure in application

 ```
 packages